 Enhanced energy efficiency can often dramatically improve the cost-effectiveness of a building, but it takes a life-cycle cost analysis to prove which options are truly cost-effective.
 Determining the total cost to own, operate, maintain, and replace building systems over the long term (i.e., the total life-cycle cost) is crucial to making a good decision.
 DMS applies this technique to all construction projects, including renovation projects that address major energy-consuming equipment in existing buildings.

 “Our role is to apply due diligence to these important business decisions on behalf of Florida’s taxpayers.
 Our pursuit of cost-effective solutions is grounded in our belief that good business decisions yield good results.” – Division of Real Estate Development and Management

-Sustainable rating systems such as LEED and others set minimum requirements for material selections, site usage, water efficiency, and energy consumption among other categories.
+Sustainable rating systems set minimum requirements for material selections, site usage, water efficiency, and energy consumption among other categories.
 These rating systems then encourage building owners to exceed those minimum requirements by awarding higher levels of green certification.
 When it comes to whole-building energy consumption, DMS is currently observing that outperforming the rating system by 30 to 40 percent typically demonstrates the lowest total life-cycle cost.